chrisdalke/led-matrix-clock/README.md

 I built the graphics using Raylib (https://www.raylib.com/), and weather information is queried from the weather.gov/NOAA weather API.

+This repository contains a C++ project which uses Raylib to render the graphics for the display.
+When running on a RPi with an RGB Matrix HAT, the graphics are copied to the LED matrix each frame.

 YouTube video with a walkaround of the project: https://www.youtube.com/watch?v=OrP6YSjuHTE.

 ## (Incomplete) parts list